Croatia Car Brands

 Crobus Logo

 AZ Crobus is a well-known bus manufacturer in Croatia, registered in 2006.
-Its history began with an intercity bus project.
-The prototype of the tourist liner, named after the goddess of the morning dawn Zora, was created in 2011, after which it was launched into mass production.
+Its history began with the project of intercity bus.
+The prototype of the tourist liner, named after the goddess of the morning dawn, Zora, was created in 2011, after which it was put into mass production.

-A logo represents the products of the Croatian manufacturer in the form of a silvery circle.
+The logo representing the Croatian manufacturer’s products is in the form of a silver circle.
 Inside it is a smaller circle covered with thin horizontal lines.
 In the center is a red parallelogram – the brightest element of the emblem.
-The frame is a wide ring with a dark gray inscription “CROBUS” located in the form of an arch at the top.
-The designers designed the drawing with a gradient and added light highlights to make the graphic composition seem voluminous.
-The company’s name is duplicated on the right: the word consists of large silver letters.
-The glyphs do not have serifs, and all the strokes are almost the same thickness.
+The frame is a wide ring with a dark gray inscription “CROBUS,” located in the form of an arch in the upper part.
+Designers decorated the drawing with a gradient and added light highlights to make the graphic composition seem volumetric.
+The company name is duplicated on the right: the word consists of large silver letters.
+Glyphs have no serifs, and all strokes have almost the same thickness.

 DOK-ING Loox